Kolmogorov complexity and computably enumerable sets

 A positive answer was given in \cite[Section 5]{Barstris} for both the plain and the prefix-free complexity, provided that the given set has non-trivial complexity.
 In Section \ref{se:cocesplse} we give an extension of this splitting theorem, showing that the splitting may avoid bounding the complexity of any given nontrivial $\Delta^0_2$ set.
 Note that such results can be viewed as analogues of the classic Sacks splitting theorem that was proved in \cite{Sacks:63*3} for the Turing degrees.

-This question is formally addressed in Section \ref{se:cocesplse}, but remains open.
+This question is formally addressed in Section \ref{se:cocesplse}.
+In \cite{cek2012} it was given a positive answer for prefix-free complexity and a negative answer for plain complexity.
 We note that the sets that satisfy the analogue of (\ref{eq:spli6tinco}) in the Turing degrees are called mitotic and have been studied extensively in computability theory, see \cite{Ladner:73, Ladner:73*1, Downey.Slaman:89}.
 The existence of non-mitotic sets was shown by Lachlan in \cite{Lachlan:67}.

 This question has been answered negatively in \cite{DBLP:conf/cie/Barmpalias05} with respect to a stronger measure $\leq_{\textrm{cl}}$, where $X\leq_{\textrm{cl}} Y$ if $X\restr_n$ can be computed from $Y\restr_{n+c}$ for some constant $c$ and all $n$.
 In \cite{Merklebarmp} an easier proof of this result was given.
 By \cite{MR2030512} the partial order $\leq_{\textrm{cl}}$ coincides with the Solovay reducibility on the c.e.\ sets, which is a standard measure of relative randomness for the larger class of c.e.\ reals.
 In particular, it does express in some (crude) sense the relative complexity of sequences.
 Other aspects of $\leq_{\textrm{cl}}$ on the c.e.\ sets were studied in \cite{BLibT, apal/Day10}.
-A similar study would be interesting for $\leq_K$ and $\leq_C$.
-For example, we do not know if the corresponding structures of c.e.\ degrees are dense.
-Another question is whether for every pair of c.e.\ sets $A,B$ there exists a c.e\ set $C$ such that $A\leq_K C$ and $B\leq_K C$.
+For the case of $\leq_K$ and $\leq_C$ a positive answer was given recently in \cite{cek2012}, as we discussed in the previous section.